 Education at William Austin Junior School will follow on progressively from your child’s experiences at their Infant School.

 Our curriculum is based on the National Curriculum.
 English and Maths are taught daily.
-Science, Computing, History, Geography, Art, Design and Technology, Religious Education (RE), Personal, Social, Health, Citizenship & Economic Education (PSHCEE), French, Games, Spelling, Multiplication Tables and Reading are taught throughout the week by the class teacher.
-We also employ specialist teachers for Physical Education (PE) and some computing lessons.
+Science, Computing, History, Geography, Art, Design and Technology, Religious Education (RE), Personal, Social, Health, Citizenship & Economic Education (PSHE), French, Games, Spelling, Multiplication Tables and Reading are taught throughout the week by the class teacher.
+We also employ a specialist teacher for Physical Education (PE) lessons.

 Teachers and Teaching Assistants support pupils with SEND through a variety of ways, depending upon the child’s needs.
 Our SEND CO, Mrs Douglas, leads a team of Teaching Assistants who are well trained to support pupils inside and outside of the classroom.
 Phonics interventions are carried out by Teaching Assistants for identified pupils who did not pass the Phonics Screening at Key Stage 1.
-We use Little Wandle Letters and Sounds revised.
+We use the DfE validated Little Wandle Letters and Sounds Revised as our phonics catch up programme.

 Our curriculum is diverse and inclusive and allows opportunities for pupils to broaden their knowledge and experiences through a range of learning opportunities and enrichment activities.